 - Include lean meats, poultry, fish, beans, eggs and nuts.

-- Make sure your diet is low in saturated fats, trans fats, salt (sodium) and added sugars.
+- Minimize saturated fats, trans fats, salt (sodium) and added sugars.

 Make Your Calories Count